geek-cookbook/geek-cookbook/docs/docker-swarm/authelia.md

 ### Authelia vs Keycloak

-[KeyCloak][keycloak] is the "big daddy" of self-hosted authentication platforms - it has a beautiful GUI, and a very advanced and mature featureset.
-Like Authelia, KeyCloak can [use an LDAP server](/recipes/keycloak/authenticate-against-openldap/) as a backend, but *unlike* Authelia, KeyCloak allows for 2-way sync between that LDAP backend, meaning KeyCloak can be used to *create* and *update* the LDAP entries (*Authelia's is just a one-way LDAP lookup - you'll need another tool to actually administer your LDAP database*).
+[Keycloak][keycloak] is the "big daddy" of self-hosted authentication platforms - it has a beautiful GUI, and a very advanced and mature featureset.
+Like Authelia, Keycloak can [use an LDAP server](/recipes/keycloak/authenticate-against-openldap/) as a backend, but *unlike* Authelia, Keycloak allows for 2-way sync between that LDAP backend, meaning Keycloak can be used to *create* and *update* the LDAP entries (*Authelia's is just a one-way LDAP lookup - you'll need another tool to actually administer your LDAP database*).

 [^1]: The initial inclusion of Authelia was due to the efforts of @bencey in Discord (Thanks Ben!)